 In 2009, Animal Humane Society took in 20,646 felines while our community adopted only 10,781.
 Sadly, the disparity between the number of animals surrendered to our shelters and the number the community adopts contributes to euthanasia as an outcome for animals, primarily cats.
 There may be less significant health or behavior issues involved in these cases, but they are issues that can be addressed if someone would choose to adopt.

 We are always working toward bringing an end to euthanasia at our shelters because of this disparity.
 We’re constantly reviewing the latest research to find ways to improve what we do.
-We are committed to reducing euthanasia by continuing to review protocols, as we’re doing with our Bound for Home initiative.
+We are committed to reducing euthanasia by continuing to review protocols.

 Further, Animal Humane Society is a founding member of the Minnesota Partnership for Animal Welfare (MnPAW).
 As a coalition of shelters, animal control entities, rescue groups and other pet-focused organizations, MnPAW’s sole mission is to reduce euthanasia and lower the numbers of incoming animals across Minnesota by sharing ideas, expertise and resources in a coordinated way.